Skip to main navigation Skip to main content

 • be clear about what is required (and expected) to keep their child safe.

-For example: A parent may see and spend time with people who drink or use drugs and it may take time for them to let go of these relationships.
+For example, a parent may see and spend time with people who drink or use drugs and it may take time for them to let go of these relationships.
 This will be their choice as they move through treatment and recovery.
 However, you will need to be clear that although they maintain these relationships, their child should not be spending time with anyone who causes a risk.

 Further reading

-Read more about having conversations about alcohol and other drugs use with parents in the Working with parents section
+Read more about having conversations about alcohol and other drugs use with parents in the Working with parents section.

-TED talk: Everything you think you know about addiction is wrong
+Everything you think you know about addiction is wrong (TED talk)

 This TED talk with Johann Hari challenges the way we look at alcohol and other drugs dependence and the powerful role that ‘connection’ plays when working with parents who struggle with their alcohol and other drugs use.